Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

 Also examine cables for damage like exposed wiring or corroded/bent connectors.
 Replace any suspect cables.

-If you typically connect wirelessly, try temporarily using a wired Ethernet connection from your computer directly into the router.
+If you typically connect wirelessly, try temporarily using a wired Ethernet connection from your computer directly into the gateway.

-Determine if you have too many devices connected which could be overwhelming the router.
+Determine if you have too many devices connected which could be overwhelming Wi‑Fi when the top light is solid white.

 Try disconnecting tablets, smart home gadgets, streaming boxes, and other lower priority devices.
-Reboot the router and see if performance improves.
+Reboot the gateway and see if performance improves.

-If using WiFi, experiment with moving the Xfinity router to different locations to get a stronger signal.
+If using Wi‑Fi, experiment with moving the Xfinity gateway to different locations to get a stronger signal.
 Position it centrally in your home, away from obstructions.
-Installing it higher up can help distribute the WiFi signal.
+Installing it higher up can help distribute the Wi‑Fi signal.

 • Move any potential interfering devices, such as microwaves or cordless phones, away from the router.
 Keep at least 3 feet of distance for optimal performance.